-Three modes of accessing the NEPS Scientific Use Files are provided.
-They are designed to support the full range of researchers' interests and maximize data utility while complying with the strict standards of confidentiality protection.
-Each modus corresponds to a data version that is different with regard to the availability of sensitive information, i. e., the three versions of a Scientific Use File vary according to their level of data anonymization.
+Three modes of accessing the NEPS Scientific Use Files are available.
+They are designed to support the full range of researchers' interests and maximize data utility while complying with national and international standards of confidentiality protection.
+Each modus corresponds to a data version that is different with regard to the accessibility of sensitive information as the three versions of a Scientific Use File vary according to their level of data anonymization.